Cadabam's Mindtalk – 24/7 AI Mental Health Companion

 Psychotherapy

 Psychotherapy is an evidence-based method to treat individuals experiencing emotional challenges.
 Under this approach, a psychiatrist, psychologist, or any other mental health specialist talks to you.
-Through this personal interaction, mental health professionals help you identify the root cause of your stress and then work toward changing unhealthy thoughts, emotions, and behavior.
+Through this personal interaction, mental health professionals help you identify the root cause of your and then work toward changing unhealthy thoughts, emotions, and behavior.

 Cognitive behavioral therapy (CBT)

-CBT is one of the types of psychotherapy wherein mental health professionals help you understand your emotions and thoughts.
+is one of the types of psychotherapy wherein mental health professionals help you understand your emotions and thoughts.
 The therapy aims to show you how your emotions and thoughts influence your behavior and teach you coping strategies to override these feelings more realistically and positively.

 Electroconvulsive therapy